This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Instructions

 • Place the turkey in a large pot.
-In a large bowl add the warm water and salt.
+In a large bowl add 1 gallon warm water and 1 cup salt.
 Stir to dissolve.
-Pour the water over the turkey and add the orange, onion, lemon, rosemary, thyme, and peppercorn.
-Add more water if needed to make sure that the turkey is fully submersed.
+Pour the water over the turkey and add 1 orange, 1 medium onion, 1 lemon, 2 sprigs rosemary, 2 sprigs thyme, and 3 tablespoons peppercorn.
+Add more water if needed to make sure that the turkey is fully submerged.

 • Cover the pot and place into the fridge for 1-3 days.
 Before you roast the turkey, place it on a rack and pat to dry with a paper towel.